lexman29125/5m-data-2.5-data-warehouse/lesson.md

 This lesson introduces data warehouse, ingestion model and dimensional modeling.
 It also contains hands-on _Transform_ part of ELT (dimensional modeling) with `dbt` and `BigQuery`.

+Extract-Load-Transform, often used in near real-time data transactions (OLTP):

 ![ETL](./assets/dwh_etl.png)

+Extract-Transform-Load, often used in data analytics (OLAP):

 ![ELT](./assets/dwh_elt.png)